NASA-AMMOS/Unity3DTiles/README.md

 * Maximum Screen Space Error - Controls how much detail is rendered.
 Lower SSE results in more detail
 * Skip Screen Space Error Multiplier - Used to avoid loading high level (low resolution) tiles.
 Increasing this results in more high level tiles being skipped when loading
 * Load siblings - If a tile is in view and needs to be rendered, also load its siblings even if they are not visible.
 Especially useful when using colliders so that raycasts outside the users field of view can succeed.
 Increases load time and number of tiles that need to be stored in memory.
+* Translation - Tileset translation in right-handed tileset coordinates.
+* Rotation - Tileset rotation quaterion in right-handed tileset coordinates.
+* Scale - Tileset scale in right-handed tileset coordinates.
 * Max Depth - can be used to limit how far down the tree tiles are rendered.
 Most useful for debugging.
-* GLTF loader settings
 * GLTF Multithreaded Load - can increase performance but can also crash on some platforms that don't support multiple threads
 * GLTF maximum LOD - typically default is fine unless the tiles themselves specify LOD information
 * GLTF Shader Override - If set to null UnityGLTF will use the `StandardShader` for GLTF assets.
 This can have dramatic performance impacts on HoloLens.
 This allows a different shader to be used when instantiation  GLTF assets.
 Also see `Unity3DTilesetStyle` which provides a flexible way to change style properties such as shaders at runtime on a tile by tile basis.
-* Debug Settings
 * Debug Draw Bounds - Draw tile bounds.
 Very slow

 ### The Generic Web Scene